 If you have decided to use online advertising for marketing, you need to know which ad sizes to use and which to avoid.
-Plenty of bold claims will come your way about whatever ad size the particular company you are speaking to focuses on, so we’re here to help you sort the signal from the noise in our guide to ad sizes for ad buyers.
+If a salesperson calls, then plenty of bold claims will come your way about that company’s own ad sizes.
+Don’t listen to them!
+We’re here to help you sort the signal from the noise in our guide to ad sizes for ad buyers.